 Credit risk is the risk of non-performance by a counterpart in a financial contract.

 The financial reserves can be invested in bonds and term deposits only where the issuer’s or the bank’s credit rating is at least P-1/A-1/F-1 (Moody’s/Standard & Poor’s/Fitch) for short term investments and Aa3/AA-/AA- for long term investments.
 For the Liquidity Reserve’s deposits in those local banks through which the State Treasury routes or receives payments, this is relaxed somewhat.
-There is no limit for AAA-rated investments in government or International Financial Institutions’ bonds.
+There is no limit for AAA-rated investments in government or International Financial Institutions’ bonds or for cash held at central banks.

 Exposure to a single counterparty can be a maximum of 20% of the financial reserves.